 Try adding some music and songs to your routine, transitions, or whenever your early years need to refocus and get their wriggles out!

-Here are some favorite age-appropriate nursery rhyme songs that will get your early years dancing, singing, signing and learning!
+Here are some favourite age-appropriate nursery rhyme songs that will get your early years dancing, singing, signing and learning

 Humpty Dumpty - Jack and Jill - Little Miss Muffet - Hickory Dickory Dock